Wisconsin Coverdell Stroke Program: Hospitals

 In support of the ongoing quality improvement efforts of participating hospitals, the CLC analyzes Wisconsin Coverdell Stroke Program aggregated hospital stroke data and discusses evidence-based practices and processes that are involved in achieving sustained high performance.

-- Fastest time to CT initiation in those stroke patients arriving <4.5 hours from Last Known Well for Q2 2023:
+- Fastest time to CT initiation in those stroke patients arriving <4.5 hours from Last Known Well for Q2 2024:

 - Gundersen Moundview Hospital and Clinics

-- Howard Young Medical Center
+- Marshfield Medical Center

 - ProHealth Care Oconomowoc Memorial Hospital

-- ThedaCare Regional Medical Center -Neenah
+- ThedaCare Regional Medical Center - Appleton

-The SCOW Committee meets quarterly.
-Any hospital in the state of Wisconsin or surrounding states that has an objective of improving stroke patient outcomes by promoting evidence-based care and quality initiatives may participate.
-Currently, over 95 hospitals have representation in the SCOW.
 The mission of the SCOW is to collaboratively improve the quality of stroke care and prevention in Wisconsin, where the goals are to identify quality improvement needs in the state and recognize a process for measuring and monitoring performance.
 Attendance in-person or virtually is recommended for Coverdell hospitals.

 This forum is a great opportunity to:

-Hear from outside speakers on a variety of stroke topics.
+- Hear from outside speakers on a variety of stroke topics.

-Learn from others in the areas of data collection, quality improvement initiatives, and stroke systems of care.
+- Learn from others in the areas of data collection, quality improvement initiatives, and stroke systems of care.

-Gain insight on preparing for stroke center certification or recertification.
+- Gain insight on preparing for stroke center certification or recertification.

-Network with stroke coordinator peers throughout Wisconsin.
+- Network with stroke coordinator peers throughout Wisconsin.

 The Stroke Coordinators of Wisconsin Committee has an advisory council that:

-Provides leadership and oversees progress on meeting SCOW recommendations.
+- Provides leadership and oversees progress on meeting SCOW recommendations.

-Develops meeting agendas based on the group’s interest and quality improvement priorities.
+- Develops meeting agendas based on the group’s interest and quality improvement priorities.

-Assists in recruiting speakers.
+- Assists in recruiting speakers.

 Articles and guidelines